-Ochre Recruitment has a longstanding and proud history of working with rural doctors, making us the key source of rural generalist jobs in both Australia and New Zealand.
+Ochre Recruitment has a longstanding and proud history of working with rural doctors, making us the key source of rural GP jobs for rural generalists in both Australia and New Zealand.

 With nearly 20 years of fostering relationships with rural and regional hospitals and practices, we have a large and loyal network of contacts, giving doctors unprecedented access to rural generalist opportunities across Australia and New Zealand.
 Our passion for the growing specialism of rural generalism has never wavered, and is demonstrated through our support and advocacy for a National Generalist Pathway.

 The National Generalist Pathway in Australia is aimed at helping the distribution of the medical workforce, encouraging more doctors to live and work in rural and regional areas.
 “It is a key workforce initiative for rural Australia.
 At the end of the day, we need the right doctors with the right skills, in the right place.
 It's a whole package of structured training, recognition and also remuneration that actually creates a functional rural generalist pathway.
 It was those key components that have been built up in Queensland that led to the success and the significant increase in doctors working in medium to large sized rural hospitals providing procedural services in that state.”

 The Generalist Pathway provides foundation training and can fast track development in becoming a rural generalist.